Always OATS – Why I eat oats every day!

 - generous sprinkle of desiccated coconut, cinnamon, and vanilla or anything else you like

 Any ratio of these ingredients is fine – just make it how you like it!
 I love to add this mix into a big bowl with some fresh oat milk or coconut yoghurt.
-You can sprinkle it on top of your favorite smoothie bowl or simply add it to your porridge for some extra taste 🙂
+You can sprinkle it on top of your favorite smoothie bowl or simply add it to your porridge or banana-bread for some extra taste 🙂

 Last but not least